Home

 Death benefits are paid to a widow or widower or other eligible survivors, if a work-related injury causes death.
 Funeral expenses are paid up to $3,000.
 The surviving spouse of a covered employee receives 50 percent of the average weekly wages of the deceased employee for life or until remarriage.
 Awards to dependent siblings, children, and grandchildren end when they reach age 18, but may be extended if the child is a student or is incapable of self-support.

-I was injured while working offshore in the navigable waters off of the United States coast.
-Where do I file my claim and how does my workers' compensation claim differ from others?
+• I was injured while working offshore in the navigable waters off of the United States coast.
+Where do I file my claim and how does my OWCP Department of Labor claim differ from others?

 Because of the unique circumstances of an injury which occurs off the coast, offshore workers' compensation claims must be filed with the nearest state.
 For legal purposes, the platform you work on is an island belonging to that state and you are entitled to the same workers' compensation benefits as employees covered under the Longshore and Harbor Workers’ Compensation Act.
 Your claim differs from onshore injury claims because it is likely the Outer Continental Shelf Act that applies to your case.
 Injured oil rig workers and others who work on drilling platforms should seek an attorney familiar with cases of this nature in order to have the best possible chance for full compensation.